spanciox/emag_herogame/README.md

+### Steps to run the game

 Install Node.js environment

-Clone this repo:
+Clone this repo

-## git clone emag_herogame

-Start the game:
+Start the game by issuing next command within a terminal window

 ## npm start